 A large part of the literature review in support of the field of research, is done through individual reading under the guidance of the appointed advisor.
 It is from this field of research that the participant draws the research proposal, which is presented and defended in a seminar after the coursework has been successfully completed.
 The research proposal seminar is the final step toward the MPhil Degree award.
 This is also the moment for the research committee to decide on the student’s capabilities for further studies within the DBA.

 Field Research, Data Analysis, Dissertation write-up and Defense

 After receiving permission to proceed with the field research, the DBA participant gathers and analyses all the data and information from relevant sources, be it interviews, literature, surveys, or company-specific information.
 The outcome of the dissertation research is a book-length manuscript (ideally consisting of a combination of international scientific journal publications), representing an original contribution to one of the numerous facets in the broad fields of management.

 Originality is demonstrated through the discovery of new facets, the discovery of a new conceptual framework, or the creative application of existing analytical concepts and tools to address contemporary issues in industry.
 Such a contribution should ensure that the dissertation can withstand the independent critical scrutiny of experts in that field.
 The DBA participant is therefore required to defend the dissertation in front of a dissertation defense (examination) committee, consisting of both faculty as well as external experts in the field of research.

 Founded in 1952, Maastricht School of Management (MSM) is one of the oldest and most international business schools in the Netherlands.
-MSM offers research-driven and internationally accredited programs in management, amongst others (Executive) MBA, Master and Doctorate degree programs.
-Its...
+MSM offers research-driven and internationally accredited programs in management, and (Executive) MBA, Master and Doctorate degree programs.
+MSM’s MBA is...